rowanam/book-lovers-edinburgh/README.md

 ![stores page favourites section](documentation/images/stores-fav.png)

-- Three Ediburgh bookstore recommendations are provided, each with:
+- Three Edinburgh bookstore recommendations are provided, each with:
     - the store name
     - an image of the store
     - a comment on why we recommend that store